fmalina/revisions-blocl/activism/treasureislands.md

 This is the real story: when tax havenry exploded and finance became freer, tax evasion and capital flight followed.

-‘Don’t interfere with our rights as sovereign states!’ the havens cry while interfering merrily in other nations’ sovereign laws and tax systems.
+‘Don't interfere with our rights as sovereign states!’ the havens cry while interfering merrily in other nations’ sovereign laws and tax systems.

 Countries need, above all, sound institutions, good infrastructure and the